akalenuk/the_namingless_programming_language/README.md

 1. Invent a meaningful program that wouldn't run unless you add your thing.
 2. Add your thing so the program will run and be meaningful.
-3. Prepare the pull request with the changes in the code and a program added to the list of meaningful programs.
+3. Prepare the pull request with the changes in the code and your program added to the list of meaningful programs.

 I'll start.